Skip to main content

 At this point, CRKN had grown to 75 members, managed 45 licenses and funds in excess of $100 million annually and licensed a full complement of digital content in STM and SSH disciplines.
 While CFI had provided critical seed funding to accelerate strategic initiatives and to ensure inclusive and equitable participation, member institutions remained committed to sustaining initiatives through voluntary funding.

 In 2010, a Governance Review recommended significant changes to the size and composition of CRKN's Board of Directors, which had remained largely unchanged since the inception of CNSLP in 2000.
-The Committee Review Task Group recommended further changes in October 2013 consistent with changes to not-for-profit legislation.
-CRKN's current By-laws were approved by the membership in October 2013.

 In December 2012, CRKN hired Clare Appavoo, the organization's second Executive Director.